stormpath/stormpath-passport-express-sample/README.md

 ### lib/stormpath.js

-This file is the "glue" between your Stormpath SDK client, the Stormpath passport strategy, and the global passport state.
+This file contains the boilerplate that you need in order to hook up the stormpath strategy with a passport instance.
 You can copy this file from our example or implement it yourself.
-Here is what our version is doing:

-* Requiring the Stormpath node SDK

-* Setting up a Stormpath client, using your API key and Application Href.
- * Our example will read your API key from your home directory, and the app href from ENV - you can change this if needed
+It does these things:

+* Accepts a passport instance

+* Creates a Stormpath client that is tied to a Stormpath app, by grabbing your API & App info from the environemt (if you want to use files, see [here](http://docs.stormpath.com/nodejs/api/apiKey))

-* Initializing an instance of the `passport-stormpath` strategy, and telling passport to use it via `passport.use()`
+* Creates the strategy instance and passes it to `passport.use()`

-* Telling passport how to serialize/deserialze the Stormpath user data
+* Defines the `serializeUser` and `deserializeUser` handler functions for the passport instance

 ---

 ### app.js

-At the top of our app.js, we require passport.
-Then we pass it into the stormpath initialization function:
+At the top of our app.js we require passport, which returns a passport instance.
+We pass that passport instance to the stormpath lib file:

 ```
 var passport = require('passport');